 - Hazardous waste treatment, storage, or disposal facilities (TSDF's) permitted under ECL 27-0901 ("interim status" facilities are eligible);

-- Sites subject to a cleanup order or Stipulation under Article 12 of the Navigation Law (oil spill prevention, control, and compensation) or under Title 10 of ECL Article 17 (control of the bulk storage of petroleum); or
+- Sites subject to a cleanup order under Article 12 of the Navigation Law (oil spill prevention, control, and compensation) or under Title 10 of ECL Article 17 (control of the bulk storage of petroleum); or

 - Sites subject to any on-going state or federal enforcement actions regarding solid/hazardous waste or petroleum.